WinstonHeng/KDL_Trial_With_Parser/README.md

 # kdl_trial_with_parser
 Obtained KDL tree using KDL parser.
 Performed Forward Kinematics on it.

-treeGenerateTest.cpp is the main file in this package.

-Please build package using catkin build and rosrun the node.
+This package contains 3 codes that pertain to my trial with the KDL library.
+Only the code "treeGenerateTest.cpp" is relevant.

+First, please run "roscore"
+Next, run the code "rosrun kdl_with_parser treeGenerateTest".
+Input the joint values for the joints.

-To view results, please "rosrun rviz rviz" in a seperate terminal, change the frame to "world" and add a TF display in RViz.
+To view the TF for the end-effector, please run "rosrun rviz rviz" in a seperate terminal.
+Change the fixed frame to "world" and add a TF display.

+1) roscore
+2) rosrun kdl_with_parser treeGenerateTest
+3) rosrun rviz rviz (Change the fixed frame to "world" and add a TF display.)